Tweek43110/google_homepage_remake/README.md

-This project is to remake the current google homepage.
-It is a project from The Odin Project syllabus.
+This project, inspired by The Odin Project, is to mimic the styling and layout of the current google search page.
+It shoucases some simple use of CSS flexbox in the nav and footer and good use of some free icons from font awesome.